mhweiner/lambdaconf/README.md

 In a conf file, any object with a single property matching the pattern `/^\[.*\]$/` (`[...]`) is assumed to call a loader.
 If a matching loader is not found, it will throw a `LoaderNotFound` error.

+## Recommended Best Practices

+- `default.json` should contain all of your local development settings, and then "progressively enhance" from there.
+- Include `loadConf().then(...)` or `await loadConf()` in your startup process before your server starts listening (ie, before `app.listen()`).
+- Create all of the merge folders (ie. deployments) even if you're not using them.
+- Use AWS Secrets Manager or Hashicorp Vault to store your sensitive information and use a [loader](#loaders) to load them.

-# Known Issues
+## Known Issues

-1. Some IDEs (particularly IntelliJ/Webstorm) have some issues with caching of the generated `Conf.d.ts file` (which is stored in `node_modules/lambdaconf`).
-If you run into this problem, try [restarting the Typescript service](https://www.jetbrains.com/help/webstorm/typescript-compiler-tool-window.html#ws_ts_tool_window_toolbar).
+1. Some IDEs (particularly IntelliJ/Webstorm) occasionally have some issues with caching of the generated `Conf.d.ts file` (which is stored in your `conf` folder).
+If you run into this problem, restarting your TS service.

-# Contribution
+## Contribution

 Please contribute to this project!
 Issue a PR against `master` and request review.